NoahDelgado/Labs/Labo01/Labo01_EnvironmentSetup.md

 * JDK, JRE, JVM... what's the difference?

 ```
-JDK is the development kit that contains the JRE and the JVM.
+JDK is the development kit that contains the JVMs.
 The JRE is the runtime environment that allows you to run java applications.
 The JVM is the virtual machine that runs the java.
 ```

 ### Maven